-Together with Belgian beer, Belgian chocolate and “french” fries, meat products fit perfectly in the list of specialties of which Belgians are proud, and rightly so.
-Belgian meat products are one of the world’s best and Belgium has many local butchers who cultivate local flavour.
+Together with Belgian beer, Belgian chocolate, and “french” fries, meat products fit perfectly in the list of specialities of which Belgians are proud, and rightly so.
+Belgian meat products are one of the world’s best, and Belgium has many local butchers who cultivate local flavour.
 The Butcher’s Store is one of them.

 The mission of The Butcher’s Store: use their love for the craft and the meat in a thoughtful, passionate and innovative way to guarantee meat lovers an exceptional taste experience.
-They have a very wide selection of meats and meat cuts.
+They have a vast selection of meats and meat cuts.
 Belgium specializes in pork and beef.
-Typically Belgian choices at the butchers are: ham, salami, paté, filet d’anvers (slated, smoked beef) and filet americain.
+Typically Belgian choices at the butchers are ham, salami, paté, filet d’anvers (slated, smoked beef), and filet americain.

 #2 The Bakery

 This bakery remains true to the rich French bread baking tradition that Belgians love so much.
-Sourdough bread is the specialty of the bakery, but I must admit, it seems like this bakery specializes in everything.
+Sourdough bread is the bakery’s speciality, but I must admit, it seems like this bakery specializes in everything.
 It’s all delicious.

 #3 Only Cheese

-Cheese makers Van Tricht have been maturing their cheeses in the brewery since 2012.
-In their shop Only Cheese, you can buy these cheese or taste them on the spot as they offer small degustation cheese plates.
-Ask the staff any question about cheese you may have.
-They are extremely informed and will help you pick out cheese that you will adore.
+Cheesemakers Van Tricht have been maturing their cheeses in the brewery since 2012.
+You can buy these cheese in their shop Only Cheese or taste them it the spot as they offer small degustation cheese plates.
+Ask the staff any questions you may have about their cheeses.
+They are highly informed and help you pick out the cheese you will adore.

-TIP: Weather permitting, buy some cold cuts at The Butcher’s Store, some bread at The Bakery, a variety of cheese at Only cheese and have yourself a loverly picknick at the Koning Albertpark, right across the street from the De Koninck site.
+TIP: Weather permitting, buy some cold cuts at The Butcher’s Store, some bread at The Bakery, a variety of cheese at Only cheese and have yourself a lovely picnic at the Koning Albertpark, right across the street from the De Koninck site.

 #4 Jitsk Chocolates

-Jitsk is a young chocolatier who traveled the world with his chocolate creations.
-He is very ambitious and passionate about chocolate and has a love for pure flavours.
+Jitsk is a young chocolatier who travelled the world with his chocolate creations.
+He is very ambitious and passionate about chocolate and loves pure flavours.
 In 2009 he was the youngest chocolatier who participated in the world expo in Shangai, China.

-At Jitsk Chocolates you’ll find two things: amazing pralines and tasty ice-cream.
-The pralines are prepared with the highest attention for quality.
+At Jitsk Chocolates, you’ll find two things: amazing pralines and tasty ice cream.
+The pralines are prepared with the greatest attention for quality.
 I love their delicate small format and the experimental flavours like mojito, lemon & bay leaf or mago & yuzu.
 A filled square box makes a perfect gift.

 Restaurants at the De Koninck Site

-The restaurants listed here are all within 1 or 2 minutes walking from the brewery and I recommend them all.
+The restaurants listed here are all within 1 or 2 minutes walking from the brewery.
+I recommend them all.